The Weight I Carry

 who will search your face

-only in photographs.
+only in still photographs

 I whisper your name